bbyars/writings/articles/Backwards-compatibility.md

 # Strategies

+* Obvious one of add by addition
 * Upcast the incoming request into the new format
     * shellTransform went from a string to an array.
 If you see an incoming string, transform to an array with one element.
+    * Stack multiple in order (shellTransform / behaviors array) to "stack" upcasts on top of each other
 * Downcast the interface to accept old format
     * Response injection changed from parameter explosion to a single object parameter; (request, response, logger, state, done) => (config), where the config object contains